 1. Assists program participants in establishing appropriate academic and personal goals through intrusive academic advising and counseling and encourages the development of program participant study skills through the coordination and/or presentation of study skills workshops and individual study skills assistance.

 2. Provides appropriate and positive academic skills and refreshment for program participants by developing, creating, and organizing workshops.

 3. Provides an essential student service of academic advisement by being knowledgeable of academic policies and procedures of Missouri State University, assisting program participants in the development of academic schedules appropriate for their stated educational goals, guiding program participants in decision-making and learning how to accept responsibility for their decisions, assisting program participants seeking academic information, assisting pre-majors in the selection of academic majors, and directing program participants to resources within the University that provide assistance in making career and academic major choices.

 4. Manages the TRIO Student Support Services Tutoring Program by coordinating with the Bear Claw, processing (skill-matching, recruitment and student clearance) and appointing tutors to meet requested needs, recruiting and providing orientation training for tutors, and recording and maintaining tutor files and records.

-5. Facilitates personal and academic development of program participants by encouraging involvement in cultural and leadership activities both on and off campus, providing opportunities for participation in peer mentoring, advising student leadership groups within the TRIO – Student Support Services program, and motivating program participants to apply for graduate school in their chosen field of study.
+5. Facilitates personal and academic development of program participants by encouraging involvement in cultural and leadership activities both on and off campus, providing opportunities for participation in advising student leadership groups within the TRIO – Student Support Services program and motivating program participants to apply for graduate school in their chosen field of study.

 6. Ensures the effectiveness of the advising process by maintaining both paper and electronic database advisee files for all assigned advisees, regularly updating advisee academic reports and counseling notes, and validating the information contained in the advisee files with the student database.